for-giobbe/PAINT/markdowns/part_0.md

 ### download the databases

-Databases can be downloaded using wget on the following links and redirecting them to the relative folders:
+While smaller ones are allready present in the repository, large databases can be downloaded using wget on the following links and redirecting them to the relative folders:

 - [sortmerna dbs](https://github.com/biocore/sortmerna/tree/master/data/rRNA_databases) and move all in ```dbs/sortmerna/db```
 - pfam at ```ftp://ftp.ebi.ac.uk/pub/databases/Pfam/current_release/Pfam-A.hmm.gz``` and gunzip in ```dbs/sortmerna/db```